jalves-d/ForeignExchange/README.md

 ### 10. Possible Improvements
  - Service Bus Testing and Correction:
     Prioritize testing the Service Bus integration to identify and resolve any issues.
 Consider implementing retry policies and logging to facilitate troubleshooting.

- - Project Layering:
-    Refactor the project structure to use layers (e.g., Presentation, Application, Domain, Infrastructure) instead of just folders.
-This can enhance clarity and modularity, making it easier to manage dependencies and maintain the code.

  - Implement FluentValidation:
     Introduce FluentValidation to streamline the validation process.
 This would help reduce repetitive code, centralize validation logic, and provide more expressive error messages.